Quake4/MindMiner/README.md

 If use CPU mining please [allow lock page support](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows) in OS to double CryptoNight algorithm profit (XMR).

 ## Install
 Download [latest release](https://github.com/Quake4/MindMiner/releases) to any folder.
-Unpack and may create `config.txt` (see config section) or just run "run.bat" and enter BTC wallet and other data asked data.
+Unpack and may create `config.txt` (see config section) or just run "run.bat" and enter BTC wallet and other asked data.

 ## Config
 Place `config.txt` file into programm folder with json content